Stony Creek Brewing Beers.v.1

 And yes, this picture is a representation of me.

 I didn’t hesitate to reach out to Stony Creek to apologize.
 I went so far as to publically call myself the idiot I had proven myself to be.
 When they announced their official plans to break ground and build what looks to be a beautiful brewery on the Sound in Branford, I did another round of apologies on Twitter.
 This stuff is actually pretty important to me.

 Stony Creek has hired on Andy Schwartz, who has brewed at Widmer Brothers and Redhook.
-The fine folks at OmNomCT, like Michael Walsh before them, actually did what real writers do and got some great news from the source.
+The fine folks at OmNomCT, like Michael Walsh before them, got some great news from the source.
 Says Schwartz, “We want people to know that we fixed things up, that the beers are better.”